GiannisMitr/Exercises/1st Week/5th Day/README.md

 # 5th Day Exercises

-These simple java class were written by me as part of the Coding Bootcamp ([AFDEmp]) courses.
+This simple java class was written by me as part of the Coding Bootcamp ([AFDEmp]) courses.

 This is not part of an exercise.